plazi/lycophron/README.md

 `init --force` : initialize the app and wipe the local database

 >:warning: Adjust configurations in the generated files to meet specific upload requirements.

+**validate**

+This command validates the current project.
+I.e. it checks whether the application is properly configured, the directory structure is correct and the metadata is valid and ready to be loaded locally.

+`validate --filename` : validate the project and the given file.

+**gen-template**

+This command generates a CSV file from the default template, containing all the required headers.
+The template can either be generated with all the fields or by explicitely adding custom fields on top of the required ones.

+`gen-template --filename`       : creates the output file in the given path and name.
+`gen-template --all`            : creates a template using all fields (required and custom fields).
+`gen-template --custom "x,y,z"` : creates a template using the required fields plus the given custom fields.

 **load**